SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 This code also requires the Rest API to be enabled controller side otherwise it will not be able to request some features.

-To run this, simply do:
+To run this code, simply do:
 ```
 python3 PubSubClient13.py
 ```